haha150/NAC-RPi5/README.md

 #### Via LTE + VPN

 In case you make use of an LTE connection, you can store your WireGuard client profile at `/etc/wireguard/wg0.conf` and start a VPN connection via `sudo wg-quick up wg0`.
 Then, the RPi4 will be in the same VPN network as your operators (pentesters, red teamers etc.).
 This allows remote access into a compromised corporate's network, while using an Out-of-Band (OOB) LTE+Wireguard network channel.
+The WG VPN is not configured to automatically start.
+It's up to you to configure this.

 >[!WARNING]
 > SSH uses public key authentication for external networks per default.
 No password auth.
 >
 > You can adjust the `/etc/ssh/sshd_config` though and whitelist your VPN IP CIDR range for password authentication.
-See the last entry in the SSH config regarding `Match Address ...`.
+See the last entries in the SSH config regarding `Match Address ...`.

-### 5. Adjustments
+### 7. Adjustments

 1. Re-check the OpenSSH configuration at `/etc/ssh/sshd_config`.
 2. Re-check the Huawei SIM PIN at `/home/<your-username>/huawei_hilink_api/example_huawei_hilink.sh`.
-3. Place your Wireguard client profile at `/etc/wireguard/wg0.conf`.
+3. Place your Wireguard client profile at `/etc/wireguard/wg0.conf` and may configure VPN auto-connect after boot.

-### 6. NAC Bypass
+### 8. NAC Bypass

-Use the tools `nac_bypass` at `/root/` to your advantage.
+Use the tools `/root/nac_bypass` to your advantage.

 May read [this](https://luemmelsec.github.io/I-got-99-problems-but-my-NAC-aint-one/) blog post by LuemmelSec and [this wiki](https://github.com/s0lst1c3/silentbridge/wiki) by Gabriel Ryan to sharpen your NAC bypass understanding.